 Every Youth, Every Facility

-If you are interested in serving or launching a juvenile justice ministry in your area, contact us for more info.
+If you are interested in serving or launching a juvenile justice ministry in your area, contact us for more info about helpful resources.